pedroilidio/bipartite_learn/docs/user_guide.rst

 explicit data preprocessing.

 .. note::
-    Multioutput bipartite tasks are not supported by :mod:`bipartite_learn` for now.
+    Multi-output bipartite tasks are not supported by :mod:`bipartite_learn` for now.
 In such cases, ``y`` would be most naturally represented as a tridimensional tensor, storing each output value along its last dimension (the "depth").

-Even if essentially single-output under the eyes of :mod:`bipartite_learn`, some learning algorithms for bipartite data make use of compositions of multioutput traditional estimators (that are designed to be trained on a single ``X`` matrix).
+Even if essentially single-output under the eyes of :mod:`bipartite_learn`, some learning algorithms for bipartite data make use of compositions of multi-output traditional estimators (that are designed to be trained on a single ``X`` matrix).

 .. note::